ejeschke/ginga/doc/manual/customizing.rst

   for the workspace type, whether that is a notebook tab, MDI window titlebar, etc.

-Here is the standard layout, as an example:
+Here is the standard layout (Python format), as an example:

 .. literalinclude:: ../../ginga/examples/layouts/standard/layout
     :language: python